etwk/blog/content/lists/books.md

 - [ ] The Blue Revolution: Hunting, Harvesting, and Farming Seafood in the Information Age
 - [ ] The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right #must
 - [ ] Eating to Extinction: The World's Rarest Foods and Why We Need to Save Them #must
+- [ ] The Berkeley Bowl Cookbook: Recipes Inspired by the Extraordinary Produce of California's Most Iconic Market #recipe
+- [ ] Things I Did When I Was Hangry: Navigating a Peaceful Relationship with Food #mindfulness #must

 ## Environment
 - [ ] Forests: The Shadow of Civilization